Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 })
 ```

-## Conclusion
+## Conclusion:
 Congratulations 🎉, this brings us to the end of this project.
+Therefore, building a Gym Marketplace on the Celo Blockchain using HTML & Solidity requires a combination of skills in web development, smart contract programming, and blockchain technology.
+The tutorial provides a step-by-step guide on how to set up the development environment, write smart contracts using Solidity, and integrate them with HTML to create a fully functional decentralized application.

 You can follow or use this project as a reference to edit yours and get the required files, images e.t.c. <https://github.com/Favour-dgreat/gymnaseum-tutorial>.

 You can also check out the preview of our project (this is what your project should look like at the end of this tutorial): <https://favour-dgreat.github.io/gymnaseum-dacade/>

-## About the Author
+## About the Author:
-Favour Adeshina is a Mobile and web3 developer with a passion for making technology accessible for all.
+Favour Adeshina is a Mobile and Web3 developer with a passion for making technology accessible for all.

-Thank You
+Thank You!!!